County College of Morris: Buildings

 Cohen, DeMare, Emeriti and Sheffield halls comprise the main academic center of the campus.
 Other major college facilities include the LEED certified Landscape and Horticultural Technology building and greenhouses, the Advanced Manufacturing & Engineering building, Student Community Center, Learning Resource Center, the Health and Physical Education building, the Center for Health Professions and Natural Sciences, the Center for Entrepreneurship and Culinary Science, the Center for Workforce Development (located in Dover, NJ) and the Music Technology Center named in honor of Dr. Edward J. Yaw, the college's second president, Henderson Hall, which was the college's first building, serves as the main administrative building.

 Morris County Vocational School District MCVSH operates a Career Training Center in partnership with the County College of Morris at the Randolph campus.

 Longo Planetarium

 The Madeline D. and Joseph J. Longo Planetarium is a 91-seat dome theater that features a Digistar 7 Digital Projection System, which serves astronomy classes on campus and offers public showings for education and entertainment.
+The planetarium also offers programs for schools, groups, scouts and other community organizations.